nan0314/FaSTrack/README.md

 # Reachability

 This repository contains code inspired by some of the incredible work on reachability coming out of the Berkeley Hybrid Systems Lab, in particular [FaSTrack](https://arxiv.org/abs/2102.07039) and [this paper on UAV platooning](https://arxiv.org/abs/1602.08150).
+I'm hoping to understand the contnet in the papers enough to replicate the results with different systems.

 ## Package List